 In a pinch, you can just slice into the panel with a good sharp knife and then fold back and forth along the slice.
 Don’t try to cut the FRP all the way through.
 FRP looks like it should be really easy to cut, but the fiberglass component makes it much harder.
 Just get a good groove in the material.
 After a few back and forth motions, it will break relatively cleanly and without making a mess.
 The fiberglass content keeps it from breaking completely smoothly like you can get with sheet styrene using this method.

 You can dress the edge with a few swipes of 60-grit sandpaper to smooth it out.
 If you don’t have many tools and don’t want to spend money on tools, this method gets it done.

 But, admittedly, I cheated here.
 If you actually want to cut FRP, here’s how to cut FRP panels quickly.
+This method is faster.

 The best way to cut FRP panels (or at least my favorite)